cryptopatrick/gf-core/README.md

-radar
+gf-core
 ======
-Rust library for working with radar data formats.
+Rust library for working with Grammatical Framework.